Committee formed to review PMDA

-ISLAMABAD: National Assembly’s Standing Committee on Information and Broadcasting on Thursday constituted a sub-committee to hold negotiations with journalist bodies for evolving a consensus on the proposed Pakistan Media Development Authority (PMDA).
+ISLAMABAD: National Assembly Standing Committee on Information and Broadcasting on Thursday constituted a sub-committee to hold negotiation with journalist bodies for evolving consensus on the proposed Pakistan Media Development Authority (PMDA).

-Presiding over the panel, Member of National Assembly of PMLN Javed Latif assigned the sub-committee with the task to hold regular consultation with the journalist organisations over the proposed authority.
+Presiding over to the panel, Member of National Assembly of PMLN Javed Latif assigned the sub-committee with task to hold regular consultation with the journalist organisations over the proposed authority.

+The sub-committee would be headed by Marriyum Aurangzeb, while Kanwal Shauzab and Dr Nafisa Shah would be members of the body.

 He further briefed the committee that Pakistan Electronic Media Ordinance 2002 as amended by PEMRA Amendment Act 2007, the Motion Picture Ordinance 1979, the Press Council of Pakistan Ordinance, 2002, the Press, Newspaper, News Agencies and Books Registration Ordinance, 2002, Newspaper Employees (Conditions of Service) Act 1973 would be repealed.